-Your AD&D insurance terminates when you reach age 70.
+Your AD&D insurance terminates when you reach age 70 or when you retire, whichever is earlier.

 AD&D Insurance will be continued without further premium payment during any period your Life Insurance is being continued under the waiver of premium benefit.
 Your insurance under this waiver of premium will terminate automatically when this benefit terminates.